 Lodgepole pine

-The Aquatic Centre addition is seamlessly linked to the interior of the existing Community Centre and theatre.
-Outside, the soaring glass and wood beam facade and entrance sequence mirror that of the neighbouring Penticton Trade and Convention Centre.
+The aquatic centre addition is seamlessly linked to the interior of the existing community centre and theatre.
+Outside, the soaring glass-and-wood-beam façade and entrance sequence mirror that of the neighbouring Penticton Trade and Convention Centre.

 The windows look out to Penticton’s impressive surroundings near Okanagan Lake.

-Wood and glass were chosen to bring the outside in, and to flood the space with natural light, respecting the Okanagan’s environment.
+Wood and glass were chosen to bring the outside in and to flood the space with natural light, respecting the Okanagan’s environment.
 Once a dark, windowless pool, light now enters the space not only through the front glazing, but through windows and doors at the rear of the building next to the hot pool.

 The main concourse at the entry to the facility relates to the existing glue-laminated wood structure fronting the neighbouring convention centre.
-Thus the quadrangle is now a warm and welcoming place for the community.
-Once inside, the concourse is an informal gathering place and the large quantities of wood provide warmth and tactile experience.
+Thus, the quadrangle is now a warm and welcoming place for the community.
+Once inside, the concourse is an informal gathering place and the large quantities of wood provide warmth and a tactile experience.

-The wood use continues into the change rooms and the multipurpose rooms with large Douglas-fir battens supporting the expanded metal soffits to add warmth.
-The sauna was carefully fashioned after the interior of a log cabin—reminiscent of European spas—to provide a high quality and relaxing experience for patrons.
+The wood use continues into the change rooms and the multi-purpose rooms with large Douglas-fir battens supporting the expanded metal soffits to add warmth.
+The sauna was carefully fashioned after the interior of a log cabin—reminiscent of European spas—to provide a high-quality and relaxing experience for patrons.

 “It is a beautiful facility.
 The light, the airiness of it, the size of it, the scope of it, the amenities and the ambience of the whole area.
 It is absolutely phenomenal.”